ezerfernandes/funkmoon/README.md

 ```

 ### flatMap
+Builds a new table by applying 'fn' to all elements of 'list' and using the elements of the resulting tables.
 ```lua
 local values = {0, 5, 10}
 local mapped = funkmoon.flatMap(values, function(x) return {x-1, x, x+1} end)